davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ## Apache
 ### on the server side...
+Monitoring Apache happens through the Agent.
+You need to install the Integration.

 In the last step, you installed the Datadog agent on your LAMP server.
 Next you'll configure the agent to enable Apache integration:

 `cp /etc/dd-agent/conf.d/apache.yaml.example /etc/dd-agent/conf.d/apache.yaml`

-Next, restart the agent so your changes take effect.
+Next, restart the agent so your changes take effect:
+`sudo /etc/init.d/datadog-agent restart`

 You can generate some metrics (page hits) with this command.
 (This will request a non-existent page on your server, and the resulting errors will be visible in your Datadog dashboard).